spatialos/gdk-for-unity/docs/workflows/reconnection-logic.md

 # Handling disconnections

-Mobile applications present new challenges in terms of handling client connections.
-A client may disconnect due to an unstable connection or when the application is put into a background state by the OS.
+Online games rely on all the clients and the server being able to connect and stay connected during the game.
+However, a client may disconnect due to an unstable connection or when the application is put into a background state by the OS.
 In this page, we will dive a bit deeper into the causes of a disconnect and discuss how you can handle it in your game.

 ## Why do disconnects happen

 ### Unstable connection

-When creating a mobile application, you need to ensure that [client-workers]({{urlRoot}}/reference/glossary#client-worker) are able to try to connect even when the connect might be more unstable.
+You need to ensure that [client-workers]({{urlRoot}}/reference/glossary#client-worker) are able to try to connect even when the connect might be more unstable.
 If the connection becomes too weak or unstable, there is a high risk of them disconnecting soon.
 It is important to include logic in your game that detects and handles disconnects and provides ways of reconnecting your clients.

 ### Pausing of applications